Five-Point Star Ring — Solid .925 Sterling Silver

 Q: Does the tapered band affect comfort?

 It actually helps with comfort.
-The taper means less metal between your fingers at the base — more room for your adjacent fingers, less of that "wedge" feeling you get from uniformly wide bands.
+The band is wider behind the star and narrows toward the base, so there is less metal sitting between your fingers where they meet.
+That means more room for your adjacent fingers and less of the "wedge" feeling you get from a uniformly wide band, even at 16 grams.

 Q: How do I maintain the mirror polish?